sheehui/tp/docs/DeveloperGuide.md

 State: Home Window

 **MSS**
-1. User requests to view a client using the right syntax.
+1. User requests to view a client.
 2. DonnaFin displays details on the client.

    Use case ends.

 **Extensions**
 * 1a.
-The user types the command using the wrong syntax.
+User’s input does not conform with the specified format.
     * 1a1.
 DonnaFin shows an error message.\
       Use Case resumes at step 1.
 * 1b.
 The given index is invalid.